MultiSafepay/MultiSafepay-icons/README.md

 Anything missing?
 Shoot us a message at at <integration@multisafepay.com>

+## About MultiSafepay
+MultiSafepay is a collecting payment service provider which means we take care of the agreements, technical details and payment collection required for each payment method.
+You can start selling online today and manage all your transactions from one place.

 # msp-icons

 | Payment method  | @1x | @2x | @3x | SVG |